wp-plugins/comprehensive-google-map-plugin/readme.txt

 * Enhancement: Compatibility with ThemeShock themes on admin side
 * Bug: marker geomushap config value was null instead of false
 * Bug: IE7/8 .attr("value") => .val()
-* Bug: In old saved untouched widgets, new plugin config options were not initialised
+* Bug: In old saved untouched widgets, new plugin config options were not initialized

 = 7.0.15 =
 * Enhancement: Added option to disable map from being draggable